link-discord/mineflayer-auto-eat/README.md

 The bot will not eat the items in the array.

-default: pufferfish, spider_eye, poisonous_potato, rotten_flesh, chorus_fruit, chicken, suspicious_stew, enchanted_golden_apple, golden_apple
+default: pufferfish, spider_eye, poisonous_potato, rotten_flesh, chorus_fruit, chicken, suspicious_stew, golden_apple

 #### bot.autoEat.options.ignoreInventoryCheck